 Ibusuki beach

-Ibusuki Beach is the most surreal beach not only in Japan but all over the world.
-It is here that you can see only the heads of vacationers sticking out of the sand and watch how beach workers with shovels in their hands dig in the tourists who came here in the black sand.
-Against the background of hot steam emanating from black sand on the shore and powerful ocean waves breaking on the coast, this is truly an unusual picture.
-But it is precisely for the sake of such original relaxation and spa treatments people go here on vacation.
+Ibusuki Beach is not only one of the most surreal beaches in Japan but also around the world.
+Here, you can witness a unique scene: only the heads of vacationers protrude from the sand as beach workers, shovels in hand, bury the tourists in the warm black sand.
+Against a backdrop of hot steam rising from the shore's black sand and the powerful ocean waves crashing onto the coast, the view is truly extraordinary.
+It is precisely for such distinctive relaxation and spa experiences that people flock to this destination for their vacations.

 Beach description